 The top-rated products below were chosen for quality, price, and customer satisfaction to help you find the best attic ladder for your home.

-The Werner Ladder Aluminum Telescoping Attic Ladder uses wide, non-marking feet to grip the floor below when it is fully extended.
+This telescoping aluminum ladder from Werner uses wide, non-marking feet to grip the floor below when it is fully extended.
 The strong yet lightweight aluminum attic ladder can support up to 250 pounds and is easy to open and close using the included assist pole.
-The telescoping ladder collapses into itself to take up very little space, is suitable for ceiling heights from 7 feet to 9 feet and 10 inches, and can be used on attic openings as small as 22 inches by 22 inches.
-It also includes a helpful handrail for safer climbing.

 FAQs About Your New Attic Ladder